roidtman/eid_ensemble_forecasting/README.md

 * mvtnorm (1.1.0)

 ## Processing the forecast output
 The file code/processing/process_forecasts.R processes forecast output for each spatially coupled model and produces the I_A_processed.RData, I_F_I_A_processed_rho.RData, and I_F_processed.RData for each respective model.
 The file code/processing/process_non-spatial_forecasts.R processes forecast output for each department for the non-spatial models and produces one RData file for each model encompassing all departments.
+It is necessary to first process forecast outputs into RData files for subsequent analyses.

+**For spatially coupled models**: To run the processing_forecasts.R, you must identify the model output (and file path) you are hoping to process.
+You can do this directly by changing the file_path argument on line 17.
+Path names correspond to the folder names in the output folder.
+Spatial models are 1-4, 9-16.

+**For non-spatial models**: To run the processing_non-spatial_forecasts.R, you must identify the model output (and file path) you are hoping to process.
+You can do this directly by changing the file_path argument on line 17.
+Path names correspond to the folder names in the output folder.
+Non-spatial models are 5-8.

+Warning: the processed RData output files for these models are very large.

 ## Producing ensemble weights and other analyses
 The file code/1_analysis_forecasting_ensemble_through_time_EM.R produces the EM ensemble weights.